Point Reyes National Seashore: Hiking

 A group of people gathered to watch the sunset at Point Reyes National Seashore.

 Point Reyes has a system of about 150 miles of hiking trails for day hiking and backpacking.
 Bear Valley Trail is the most popular hike in the park.
 It travels mostly streamside through a shaded, fern-laden canyon, breaking out at Divide Meadow before heading downward to the coast, where it emerges at Arch Rock.
 A portion of Arch Rock collapsed on March 21, 2015, killing one person.

 A United States Coast and Geodetic Survey marker at the peak of Mount Wittenberg, the highest point in the park.

 Three trails connecting from the west with the Bear Valley trail head upward toward Mount Wittenberg, at 1407 ft, the highest point in the park.
 The Earthquake Trail, a 0.6 mi loop that runs over the San Andreas Fault.
 The trail provides descriptions of the fault and the surrounding geology, and features a fence that was pulled 18 ft apart during the 1906 San Francisco earthquake.

 At the western end of the Point Reyes Peninsula is the historic Point Reyes Lighthouse, reached by descending 308 steps.
 Unlike many lighthouses, that were built high so the light could be seen by ships far out to sea, the Point Reyes lighthouse was built low to get the light below the fog that is so prevalent in the area.
 Nearby is the short Chimney Rock hike, which is noted for its spring wildflower displays.

 Point Reyes offers several beach walks.
 Limantour Spit winds up on a narrow sandy beach, from which Drakes Beach can be glimpsed across Drakes Bay.
 North Beach and South Beach are often windswept and wave-pounded.
 Ocean vistas from higher ground can be seen from the Tomales Point Trail and, to the south, from the Palomarin trailhead at the park's southern entrance outside the town of Bolinas.
 All of the park's beaches were listed as the cleanest in the state in 2010.

-For backpackers, Point Reyes has four hike-in campgrounds available by reservation.
+For backpackers, Point Reyes has four hike-in campgrounds, Glen camp, Coast camp, Wildcat camp, and Sky camp, available by reservation.

 Point Reyes is a terminus of the American Discovery Trail which is the only transcontinental trail in the United States.